-Audrey Huberman is a Doctor of Education and an Accredited Family Mediator.
+Audrey Huberman is a Doctor of Education, an Accredited Family Mediator and Parent Coordinator.
 She has extensive academic and practical experience in the fields of education, child development, parenting and psychology.
 Her expertise has been featured in such publications as Canadian Living and Today’s Parent.

 Dr. Huberman is a member of the Ontario Association of Mental Health Professionals (OAMHP) and the Ontario Association of Family Mediators (OAFM).